IBM/ibm-cloud-functions-serverless-ocr-openchecks/README.md

 ![Check 12](images/overview.png "Overview of the flow.")

 ## Basic flow
-This PoC uses a set of actions, triggers, and rules to process images that are added to an object storage service.
+This PoC uses a set of actions and triggers linked by rules to process images that are added to an object storage service.
 When new checks are detected a workflow downloads, resizes, archives, and reads the checks then it invokes an external system to handle the transaction.

 * A mobile app user or teller at a bank branch scans and places an image into an object storage service (the `incoming` container) named with the customer email, deposit to account, amount of the check, and timestamp encoded in the file name, for example, `krook@example.com^12345679^19.99^1475597757.jpg`
 * A `poll-for-incoming-checks` trigger invokes the `find-new-checks` action every 20 seconds to poll the object storage service for new check images.
 (An alternative implementation can use an OpenStack Swift webhook to push this event instead of polling).